featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 For more details on rollout strategies, targeting rules and feature experiments see the [core documentation](https://docs.featurehub.io/#_rollout_strategies_and_targeting_rules).

-We are actively working on supporting client side evaluation of strategies in the future releases as this scales better when you have 10000+ consumers.
+We are not planning on implementing Client Side evaluation for Dart without direct request as it is mostly used client side in Flutter and console apps.

 #### Coding for Rollout strategies
 There are several preset strategies rules we track specifically: `user key`, `country`, `device` and `platform`.
 However, if those do not satisfy your requirements you also have an ability to attach a custom rule.
 Custom rules can be created as following types: `string`, `number`, `boolean`, `date`, `date-time`, `semantic-version`, `ip-address`